 ‘Let miracles replace all grievances’ (A Course in Miracles)

-Miranda is known for her depth of presence and refined capacity to guide others into direct experience of the Sacred.
+Miranda Macpherson, a faculty member with the Shift Network, is known for her depth of presence and refined capacity to guide others into direct experience of the Sacred.
 Within a tangible atmosphere of unconditional love, she teaches and transmits a synthesis of self-inquiry, devotion, meditation and psychological wisdom that embraces every aspect of our humanity as a gateway home.
 She shares an integrated approach to non-dual realization born out of her own awakening process, inspired by the silent presence of Sri Ramana Maharshi, A Course in Miracles, extensive study of the world’s wisdom traditions and more recently, the Diamond Approach.
-To learn more about Miranda and her upcoming course, click here.